Federico Fellini: Beyond neorealism (1954–1960)

 Fellini directed La Strada based on a script completed in 1952 with Pinelli and Flaiano.
 It starred his wife Giulietta Masina, Anthony Quinn, and Richard Basehart.
 During the last three weeks of shooting, Fellini experienced the first signs of severe clinical depression.
 Aided by his wife, he undertook a brief period of therapy with Freudian psychoanalyst Emilio Servadio.

 Fellini cast American actor Broderick Crawford to interpret the role of an aging swindler in Il Bidone.
 Based partly on stories told to him by a petty thief during production of La Strada, Fellini developed the script into a con man's slow descent.
 To incarnate the role's "intense, tragic face", Fellini's first choice had been Humphrey Bogart, but after learning of the actor's lung cancer, chose Crawford after seeing his face on the theatrical poster of All the King's Men (1949).
 The film shoot was wrought with difficulties stemming from Crawford's alcoholism.
 Savaged by critics at the 16th Venice International Film Festival, the film did miserably at the box office and did not receive international distribution until 1964.

+Federico Fellini on the set of Il Bidone, 1955.

 During the autumn, Fellini researched and developed a treatment based on a film adaptation of Mario Tobino's novel, The Free Women of Magliano.
 Set in a mental institution for women, the project was abandoned when financial backers considered the subject had no potential.